BeautifulTrouble/actionnetwork-subscribe/README.md

 # Simple ActionNetwork integration

-Update ActionNetwork subscriptions hourly using list in a google
+Update ActionNetwork subscriptions hourly using list in a Google sheet.

 ## Install